Queercore: A Dirty History of the LGBTQ Movement That Spits on Respectable Gays

-In the mid-1980s — amid the Reagan administration’s lethal neglect of the AIDS epidemic and a increasingly vocal Christian “moral majority” who blamed homosexuality for a decline in “family values” — a homosexual splinter of the punk rock scene broke off and began to challenge societal disapproval of queerness through counter-cultural music, zines, art and film.
+In the mid-1980s — amid the Reagan administration’s lethal neglect of the AIDS epidemic and an increasingly vocal Christian “moral majority” who blamed homosexuality for a decline in “family values” — a homosexual splinter of the punk rock scene broke off and began to challenge societal disapproval of queerness through counter-cultural music, zines, art and film.
 This movement eventually became known as Queercore, and it has a documentary dedicated to its history and lasting social impact.

 The documentary is called Queercore: How to Punk a Revolution, and it stars queer directors Bruce La Bruce and John Waters; rockers Beth Ditto, Kim Gordon, Jayne County and Peaches; queer performers Mx.
 Justin Vivian Bond and the late Genesis P-Orridge; and many others.

 A quick and dirty history of Queercore

 Two queer creatives in specific —G.B.
 Jones and Bruce LaBruce — helped lay the groundwork for the Queercore scene through their zine J.D., a publication that sought to expose the “bourgeois-ification of the gay movement and the problematic sexual politics of punk” by sharing their own work and that of other disenfranchised queer creatives.

 LaBruce, a man who went on to direct gay films that explore taboo sexuality, told Dazed magazine:

 Gay assimilation was already starting back then, accelerated by the AIDS crisis, so the gay movement was already distancing and disassociating itself from its more unruly, extreme and anti-establishment elements — queers who did not fit into the gay white bourgeois patriarchy.

 Most of the punk scene before Queercore was dominated by straight white men and so Queercore sought to actively oppose that dominant authority and reject the idea that gay and lesbian people should be respectable and otherwise indistinguishable from straight people.
 The zine J.D. often juxtaposed pornographic images alongside angry text affirming the superiority of queers.

-LaBruce said he wanted his publication to be “inclusive of queers of all races, ages, genders and sexual persuasions … (not just) queer punks, but also prison shut-ins, prostitutes, oppressed racial minorities, transgender people … anyone who went against the grain and had similar interests, sexual deviance and radical politics.
+LaBruce said he wanted his publication to be “inclusive of queers of all races, ages, genders and sexual persuasions … (not just) queer punks, but also prison shut-ins, prostitutes, oppressed racial minorities, transgender people … anyone who went against the grain and had similar interests, sexual deviance and radical politics.”